 The risk areas with greater frequencies of formal assessment appear to be those related to financing/investing/financial reporting risks, information technology risks, and legal/regulatory risks.
-For financing/investing/financial reporting risks, 76.8% of respondents indicated that they do some form of assessment, with 43.2% indicating that their assessments of those risks are mostly quantitative.
-While the percentages of respondents who formally assess information technology risks and legal/regulatory risks are much higher than the percentage of respondents assessing strategic, operational/supply chain, and reputational/political risks, the assessments tend to be mostly qualitative assessments, not quantitative assessments.
-This is what we found in our 2009, 2010, and 2011 reports as well.
+For financing/investing/financial reporting risks, 72.7% of respondents indicated that they do some form of assessment, with 42.6% indicating that their assessments of those risks are mostly quantitative.
+For the remaining categories, the percentages of respondents who formally assess information technology risks and legal/regulatory risks are a little higher than the percentage of respondents assessing strategic, operational/supply chain, and reputational/political risks.
+The assessments tend to be mostly qualitative assessments, not quantitative assessments.
+This is what we found in all of our previous reports as well.

 Even though the majority of organizations appear to be fairly unstructured, casual, and somewhat ad hoc in how they identify, assess, and monitor key risk exposures, responses to several questions indicate a high level of confidence that risks are being strategically managed in an effective manner.
 We asked several questions to gain a sense for how risk exposures are integrated into an organization's strategy execution.
-Over 51% of our respondents believe that existing risk exposures are considered "mostly" or "extensively" when evaluating possible new strategic initiatives and about one-third of the respondents believe that their organization has articulated its appetite for or tolerance of risks in the context of strategic planning "mostly" or "extensively."
-And, 38% of the respondents indicate that risk exposures are considered "mostly" or "extensively" when making capital allocations to functional units.
-Just under half (48.6%) of organizations do not "mostly" or "extensively" consider existing risk exposures when evaluating new strategic initiatives.
+Over half of our respondents believe that existing risk exposures are considered "mostly" or "extensively" when evaluating possible new strategic initiatives and about one-third of the respondents believe that their organization has articulated its appetite for or tolerance of risks in the context of strategic planning "mostly" or "extensively."
+In addition, 36.0% of the respondents indicate that risk exposures are considered "mostly" or "extensively" when making capital allocations to functional units.

 These results suggest that there is still opportunity for improvement in better integrating risk oversight with strategic planning.
 Given the importance of considering the relationship of risk and return, it would seem that all organizations should "extensively" consider existing risk exposures in the context of strategic planning.
-Similarly, almost two-thirds of organizations in our full sample have not articulated its appetite for risk-taking in the context of strategic planning.
+Similarly, more than two-thirds of organizations in our full sample have not articulated an appetite for risk-taking in the context of strategic planning.
 Without doing so, how do boards and senior executives know whether the extent of risk-taking in the pursuit of strategic objectives is within the bounds of acceptability for key stakeholders?

-Percentages Extent that "Mostly" "Extensively" Combined Existing risk exposures are considered when evaluating possible new strategic initiatives 37.7% 13.7% 51.4% Organization has articulated its appetite for or tolerance of risks in the context of strategic planning 28.5% 6.6% 35.1% Risk exposures are considered when making capital allocations to functional units 27.8% 10.2% 38.0%
+Percentages Extent that "Mostly" "Extensively" Combined Existing risk exposures are considered when evaluating possible new strategic initiatives 33.6% 16.8% 50.4% Organization has articulated its appetite for or tolerance of risks in the context of strategic planning 24.5% 7.2% 31.7% Risk exposures are considered when making capital allocations to functional units 24.7% 11.3% 36.0%

 Responses to the question about the extent respondents believe the organization's risk management process is a proprietary strategic tool that provides unique competitive advantage provide insight about how risk management is viewed in those organizations.
-Over half responded to that question by indicating "not at all" or "minimally."
+Almost two-thirds (65.1%) responded to that question by indicating "not at all" or "minimally."
 Interestingly, the assessment of the strategic value of the organization's risk management process was relatively low and not significantly different for the largest organizations, public companies, and financial services organizations.
 Thus, there may be a lack of understanding of how an effective ERM process can be informative to management as they execute their strategic plan, and/or the organization has not developed its process well enough to consider it a proprietary strategic tool.

 Not at All Minimally Somewhat Mostly Extensively

 To what extent do you believe the

-organization's risk management 32.6% 26.1% 25.4% 12.8% 3.1%
+organization's risk management 35.5% 29.6% 20.2% 10.0% 4.7%

 process is a proprietary strategic tool

 that provides unique competitive

 advantage?